crear-proyecto-con-entity-framework

 This class represents a User entity with three properties: Id, Name, and Email.

 Entity Framework uses a DbContext object to interact with the database.
-We will create a class that inherits from DbContext to configure our context.
+Let’s create a class that inherits from DbContext to configure our context.

-In the root folder of the project, create a class named AppDbContext.cs with the following content:
+In the project’s root folder, create a class called AppDbContext.cs with the following content:

 using Microsoft.EntityFrameworkCore;